fleckenstein-m/fleckenstein-m.github.io/index.md

   - *Seminars*
   University of Delaware, Claremont Graduate University&#8224;, Commodity Futures Trading Commission (CFTC)&#8224;, Virtual Derivatives Workshop&#8224;, Federal Reserve Bank of San Francisco&#8224;

-+ The Treasury Floating Rate Note Puzzle: Is there a Premium for Mark-to-Market Stability
++ The U.S. Treasury Floating Rate Note Puzzle: Is there a Premium for Mark-to-Market Stability
   - *Conferences*
 	Paris Financial Management Conference (2018), Laboratory for Aggregate Economics and Finance (LAEF) Over-the-counter Markets and Securities Workshop at the University of California Santa Barbara 2018&#8224;, Fixed Income and Financial Institutions Conference (2019), Midwest Finance Association (2019), Society for Financial Studies (SFS) Cavalcade (2019),